It seems like only yesterday when Raja, our male Asian Elephant, was born. Raja was the first elephant ever born at the Saint Louis Zoo in 1992.

 Birth support group

-Rani has a "support group" with all of the female elephants in the herd.
+Rani has a "support group" with all of the female elephants in the family.
 They are there for Rani during and after the birth, the same way females behave in a wild elephant herd.

 We assigned two keepers to act as delivery coaches, with veterinarians standing by if necessary.
 We also assembled equipment and supplies that come in handy during delivery.
 Things like towels, lubricants, and ultrasound machines are familiar even to human obstetricians.